Contents:

 Findings

-Finally, on the Findings tab, you can toggle between only those tags exposed to reviewers or all tags within the database.
+You can also toggle between only those tags exposed to reviewers (Stage tags) or all tags within the database on the Findings tab.

 Export